CAMI-challenge/OPAL/README.md

 ### Requirements

-OPAL requires Python 3.7.
+OPAL 1.0.12 has been tested with Python 3.10 and 3.11.

-See [default.txt](requirements/default.txt) for all dependencies.
+See [requirements.txt](requirements.txt) for all dependencies.

 ### Steps